litprog/litprog/lit_v3/11_overview.md

 TODO: Further reading.

-[fnote_avoid_above]: When referencing parts of a document in your text, avoid phrases that are particular a specific format.
+[^fnote_avoid_above]: When referencing parts of a document in your text, avoid phrases that are particular a specific format.
 Phrases like "the above image" or the below "code block" may be confusing if the reader is viewing a printed version of your program.
 Instead prefer wording which uses "previous"/"preceeding"/"earlier", "next"/"following"/"later".

-[fnote_avoid_numbers]: Chapter and section numbers can change when the structure of a project changes.
+[^fnote_avoid_numbers]: Chapter and section numbers can change when the structure of a project changes.
 Chapters can be reordered, new sections can be inserted, so any phrases such as "see chapter 3 section 2 for further details" will become invalid, or worse, point to something other than originally intended.
 TODO: stable links using names.

-[fnote_whitespace_in_directives]: Leading and trailing whitespace is stripped from directives.
+[^fnote_whitespace_in_directives]: Leading and trailing whitespace is stripped from directives.
 If you don't want this to happen, the value of a directive can be surrounded with `'` quotes or `"` double quotes.

-[fnote_block_queries]: For now, blocks can only reference other blocks in the same file and the first block to match is what will be used.
+[^fnote_block_queries]: For now, blocks can only reference other blocks in the same file and the first block to match is what will be used.

-[fnote_max_hedging]: Sorry about all the hedging.
+[^fnote_max_hedging]: Sorry about all the hedging.
 Any "proof" of correctness is only as good as the assertions made by the programmer.
 Hopefully the broader accessibility of LitProg programs means that programmers will feel the watchful eyes of readers and put some effort into making their programs demonstrably correct.

 [href_jupyter]: https://jupyter.org/